adelrblog/adelrblog.github.io/_posts/2018-04-12-installing-kaldi.markdown

 ```

-Remember that if your IAM data was downloaded uncorrectly or your connection was not stable during the installation, remove all the data and download them from the beginning
+Remember that if your IAM data was downloaded incorrectly or your connection was not stable during the installation, remove all the data and download them from the beginning